 In this two-part series, we’ll unpack what adaptogenic herbs are and the health benefits of some of the most popular adaptogenic herbal supplements.
 We’ll also learn how you can incorporate them into your routine to support everything from a healthy stress response to healthy endocrine function (and about a million other things in between).

 (Photo by Andrew Ridley)

 So why all the hype about adaptogens now?

 There are a few good reasons for that.
-Western researchers only began studying these natural substances in the 1940s.
+While many adaptogens have been staples of Ayurvedic medicine and Traditional Chinese Medicine (TCM) for millennia, Western researchers only began studying these natural substances in the 1940s.
 (It was at this time that Russian researchers gave them the name “adaptogens” due to their effectiveness in helping the human body “adapt” to changes in its environment.)
 As the body of science builds and the word on their benefits spreads, so does the rate of commercial production and use of adaptogens.

 Tied to the availability of adaptogens is our state of health.
 As a society, we're more stressed than ever before, and chronic stress can wreak havoc on both mental and physical health.
 In fact, long-term stress has been found to contribute to numerous health problems, including cognitive impairment, depression, anxiety, inflammation, digestive problems, weight gain, compromised immunity and heart disease.
 It’s estimated that up to 90% of visits to physicians are for stress-related complaints.

 Stress and increasing rates of diseases are very bad news.
 And there's definitely no magic bullet to fix the problem, especially when so many of our stressors and health conditions are caused by the challenges of our demanding lives, environmental toxins and nutritional deficiencies tied to our food supply.